 Maria Dolores Echeverria F. was born on 12 March 1969.
 She studied Law at the University of Chile Law School and obtained her law degree in 1997.
-She is the co-author of 'Recognition of Foreign Judgments', 'Recognition of Money Judgments'.
-The author is member of Chilean Bar Association and recognized by the publication The Best Lawyers in America and The Legal 500 from 2012.
+She is the co-author of Recognition of Foreign Judgments and Recognition of Money Judgments.
+Maria is a member of Chilean Bar Association and recognized by the publications - The Best Lawyers in America and The Legal 500 from 2012.

-Maria's practice areas include Labour and Employment, Information & Technology, Banks and Banking, Real States, General Practice.
+Maria's practice areas include Labour and Employment, Information & Technology, Banks and Banking, Real Estate, General Practice.